ChrisT19931/VentaroAI5.7/README.md

 A modern eCommerce platform built with Next.js 14, Stripe, and Supabase for selling digital products with secure download functionality.

+## ⚠️ CRITICAL: UI PRESERVATION RULE

+**HARD RULE: THE CURRENT UI MUST BE PRESERVED AT ALL TIMES**

+This project has a strict UI preservation policy.
+The user interface must not be modified without explicit authorization.
+See [UI_PRESERVATION_RULE.md](./UI_PRESERVATION_RULE.md) for details.

+Tools to enforce this rule:
+- Git pre-commit hook to prevent UI file changes
+- UI backup in `ui-backup/` directory
+- Restoration script: `./restore-ui.sh`

 ## 🚨 IMPORTANT: Environment Variables Setup

 **If you're seeing "Invalid API key" errors**, you need to configure your environment variables properly: